wordofwarning/wordofwarning.org/current/2014-autumnwinter/pinchbeck/index.md

 In the Gallery at Z-arts, the work-in-progress will last 30-40 minutes (with no interval).
 Age advisory 16+.

 ####More
+*There is a room with Soviet propaganda on the walls.
+In the corner of the room is a diorama of the city with a wire shooting out of it.
+There is a catapult-like device in the centre of the room.
+On the floor there are shards of plaster and a pair of shoes.
+There is a hole in the ceiling.
+The room has been sealed by the authorities with hazard tape.
+This is 'The man who flew into space from his apartment'.
+This is an installation viewed through a crack in an old wooden door in a gallery like this one.*

 Michael Pinchbeck takes inspiration from an installation by Russian artist Ilya Kabakov, to make a performance for a gallery space; originally part of a series of installations called *Ten Characters*, *The Man Who Flew Into Space From His Apartment* was only exhibited when Kabakov emigrated to the West.
 The piece explores themes of utopia and dystopia, optimism and pessimism, absence and presence — weaving together historical and autobiographical narratives, Michael creates a multi-layered performance that responds to the artwork and the gallery in which it is shown.

 A powerful and moving biography of an installation that talks of the world in which it was made; at the same time, it questions an understanding of space by relating outer space to the gallery space, the journey of the man with that of the audience involved, taking a leap of faith and heading into the unknown.
 Drawing on notions of escape, it makes a journey (like Kabakov) between east and west, flying and falling, attempt and failure.
 Using found text and an old slide projector, Michael presents a gallery tour for an empty gallery, to be performed by a guest performer in front of an audience of ten: the audience becomes the *Ten Characters* in Kabakov's work.